solana-foundation/developer-content/content/guides/depin/getting-started.md

 If you are a DePIN builder who has historically only been familiar with building on EVM, not to worry!
-A number of large DePIN teams who began on EVM chains have successfully migrated to Solana (see RNDR, Geodnet, and Xnet, amongst others).
+A number of large DePIN teams who began on EVM chains have successfully migrated to Solana (see Render, Geodnet, and Xnet, amongst others).
 There are
 [specific resources to help developers make the transition from EVM to SVM](https://solana.com/developers/evm-to-svm).
 Bridge infrastructure like